 Keep your body straightened and streamlined from your shoulders all the way down to your right leg pointing behind you.
 Keep your head above your hips.
 Once you have reached depth simply extend the knee and hip to stand tall to complete the repetition.

-The single arm single leg deadlift can be performed with just bodyweight, or you can perform it with a weight in hand.
+The single arm single leg deadlift can be performed with just bodyweight.
+However you can also perform it with a weight in hand.
 If performing it with a single weight in hand make sure it’s in the hand opposite of the grounded leg.
 So in the case of this example you would hold the weight (dumbbell or kettlebell) in the right hand.

 Perform 3 sets of 5 to 7 repetitions on each leg during your leg days.